 Most likely, COVID-19 has changed the process of interviewing forever.
 Companies have changed their processes to ensure they can still hire the talent they require.
-While the past emphasis was on meeting a candidate face to face, that has been impossible recently.
+While the past emphasis was on meeting a candidate face-to-face, that has been impossible recently.

 Hiring companies have adapted to the landscape and now move quicker.
 Regular phone interviews have changed to video calls, allowing everyone present to get a better read on a candidate’s personality.
 This had led to timelier feedback and candidates advancing at a far quicker pace, thus shortening the time it takes to hire.

-The change to the interview process has positives and negatives; however, those who adapt will have greater success when it comes to hiring the right talent.
+The change to the job interview process has positives and negatives; however, those who adapt will have greater success when it comes to hiring the right talent.